 Elaine Herzberg can be seen emerging from the darkness ahead of the Volvo XC90 equipped with Uber's self-driving technology, which includes cameras and a laser-based Lidar scanning system, as she jaywalks her bike across the road.

 About two seconds pass before the vehicle hits Herzberg at approximately 40 mph, with no obvious signs that it applied its brakes.
-A shot from a camera focused on the driver shows her with her hands off the steering wheel and looking down and away from the road just before the impact, again with no clear indication that the brakes were used.
+A shot from a camera focused on the driver shows her looking down and away from the road just before the impact, again with no clear indication that the brakes were used.

 "The victim did not come out of nowhere.
 She's moving on a dark road, but it's an open road, so Lidar and radar should have detected and classified her" as a human, Bryant Walker Smith, a University of South Carolina law professor who studies autonomous vehicles told the Associated Press.